Neil Thorne

 Colonel Sir Neil Gordon Thorne, (born 8 August 1932) is a British Conservative Party politician.
-He contested the constituency of Ilford South six times from October 1974 to 1997, and was the Member of Parliament for the seat from 1979 to 1992, when he lost by 402 votes to Labour's Mike Gapes.
+He contested the constituency of Ilford South six times from October 1974 to 1997, and was the member of parliament for the seat from 1979 to 1992, when he lost by 402 votes to Labour's Mike Gapes.

 Biography

+Thorne was educated at the City of London School as a youth.

 Thorne served in the Territorial Army Royal Artillery, reaching the rank of lieutenant colonel.
 In 1989, he founded the Armed Forces Parliamentary Scheme, which aims to improve the quality of debate on military issues, and does this by exposing Members of Parliament to first-hand experience of the armed forces.

 Thorne is a member of the Steering Group Committee for the British Chinese Armed Forces Heritage project which started in 2015.
 This is a joint project in collaboration between the Ming-Ai (London) Institute and Regent's University London.
 Thorne is a freemason, and was Provincial Grand Master of Essex Freemasons for ten years from 1995 to 2005.

 In 2018, Thorne attracted media criticism for his application for planning permission to relocate a statue of Emmeline Pankhurst.
 Suffragettes raised funds and twice negotiated the site of the statue in 1930 and 1956, when the government also attempted to remove the statue.
 The proposed site in Regent's University London has no link to Pankhurst or suffragette history.